Gordon Brunton: Times Newspapers

 More challenging times lay ahead as Brunton performed a leading role in the prolonged print union conflict of The Times and Sunday Times during the late 1970s and early 1980s.
 Roy Thomson had previously purchased the titles from the Astor family in 1967 to form Times Newspapers Limited.
-After many years of disruption Thomson Management eventually took a particularly hard stance against the more militant elements of the print unions, which resulted in the closure of the loss making Times Newspapers from (1 December 1978 – 12 November 1979) however Times Newspapers continued to pay staff and company overheads during the closure.
+After many years of disruption, Thomson Management eventually took a particularly hard stance against the more militant elements of the print unions, which resulted in the closure of the loss-making Times Newspapers from 1 December 1978 to 12 November 1979.
+However Times Newspapers continued to pay staff and company overheads during the closure.

-The losses at the Times eventually led to the decision of the Thomson family to sell both titles to News International of which Brunton acted as the chief negotiator for Thomson.Rupert Murdoch was identified as the only viable buyer for the Times and Sunday Times, as he provided assurances that both newspaper titles would remain in single ownership and in circulation.
-Other bidders were only interested in the profitable Sunday Times and would have shut down the Times newspaper.
-Brunton was adamant this could not be allowed happen and Thomson decided in 1981 to sell to News International.
+The losses at The Times eventually led to the decision of the Thomson family to sell both titles to News International at which Brunton acted as the chief negotiator for Thomson.
+Rupert Murdoch was identified as the only viable buyer for The Times and Sunday Times as he provided assurances that both newspaper titles would remain in single ownership and in circulation.
+Other bidders were only interested in the profitable Sunday Times and would have shut down The Times.
+Brunton was adamant this could not be allowed to happen and Thomson decided in 1981 to sell the titles to News International.